intel/neural-compressor/docs/source/add_new_adaptor.md

 After the framework YAML enabled, The The abstract class `QueryBackendCapability` should be inherited and implemented.
 This class is used to load the YAML file and parse the quantization config from the specific framework version.
 You can refer to Tensorflow implementation [TensorflowQuery](../neural_compressor/adaptor/tensorflow.py#L628).

 With the inherited `QueryBackendCapability` class enabled.
-The Adaptor will initialize a query_handler and used in API query_fw_capability.
+The Adaptor will initialize a `query_handler` and used in API `query_fw_capability`.

-Each framework adaptor should implement the query_fw_capability fucntion, this function will only be invoked once and will loop over the graph/model for the quantizable operators and collect each operator's opwise details and optypewise capability.
+Each framework adaptor should implement the `query_fw_capability` fucntion, this function will only be invoked once and will loop over the graph/model for the quantizable operators and collect each operator's opwise details and optypewise capability.
 You should return a standard dict of the input model's tuning capability.
 The format is like below:

 ```python
     def query_fw_capability(self, model):